Systematic Computation of Braid Generator Matrix in Topological Quantum Computing: Quantum Computation with Anyons

 The fusion of more than two anyons is not uniquely determined by any specific order of pairwise fusion processes due to the variability of intermediate quantum states that result from different fusion process orders.
 To account for the various possible ways of fusing more than two anyons, it is necessary to introduce fusion matrices, which enable basis transformations.
 Specifically, the fusion matrices $F_{abc}^j$ are defined as linear transformations that relate the only two ways of ordering the fusion of anyons $a$, $b$, and $c$ to the resulting anyon $j$, as follows:

 The index $k$ corresponds to the intermediate charges that are summed over, and the coefficients $(F_{abc}^j)_k^i$ determine the amplitudes of the possible fusion outcomes.
 It is essential for these fusion matrices to be unitary to maintain the normalization of fusion states \cite{bonderson, Kitaev2006, Pachos2012, Stanescu2017}.
 On the other hand, braiding two anyons that fuse in a particular channel cannot change the fusion channel.
 This is because the total topological charge of the pair is not a local property, and it does not depend on the evolution of the pair.
-A counterclockwise exchange of particles $a$ and $b$ can be viewed as a half twist of their fusion outcome $i$ particle {i.e the exchange of particles $a$ and $b$ is equivalent to rotating the particle $i$ by $180$ degrees.} The phase factor $R^i_{ab}$ is a property of the anyons $a$, $b$, and $i$.
+The phase factor $R^i_{ab}$ is a property of the anyons $a$, $b$, and $i$.
 It is a measure of how the anyons interact when they are braided around each other.
 The value of the phase factor $R^i_{ab}$ depends on the type of anyons that are being braided.
 Therefore, the braiding matrix $R_{ab}$ is defined by its operation on the state $\ket{(a,b)_i}$ as follows \cite{bonderson}:

 To ensure consistency in an anyon model, the $F$ and $R$ matrices should satisfy the hexagon and pentagon equations, as demonstrated in any braided monoidal category \cite{Bakalov2000}.
 Furthermore, by solving the hexagon and pentagon identities, one can determine the numerical values of the components of the $F$ and $R$ matrices \cite{bonderson}.
 Another method of determining the components of those matrices for an $SU(2)_k$ anyon model with an arbitrary integer $k$, representing the level of the theory, is mentioned in \cite{PRXQuantum.2.010334, bonderson}.
 The algebraic theory of such anyon systems is described by the Temperley-Lieb-Jones category TLJ($A$) for a fixed value of $A =\pm i \exp(\pm i\pi/{2(k+2)})$, and the associated topological quantum field theory is known as the Jones-Kauffman theory at level $k$ \cite{delaney2017}.\\